Skip to main content

 Why Does the HPG Axis Move so Slowly?

-The timeline for seeing changes in is longer because the body must be convinced that the new, favorable conditions are permanent.
+The timeline for seeing changes in hormones like testosterone is longer because the body must be convinced that the new, favorable conditions are permanent.
 It is a resource-intensive system, and from a survival perspective, the body will not invest heavily in anabolic and reproductive functions unless it perceives an environment of safety and abundance.

 1. Nutrient Bioaccumulation Key micronutrients for testosterone production, such as zinc and vitamin D, must reach sufficient tissue concentrations.
 Correcting a deficiency is not instantaneous and can take 8-12 weeks of consistent supplementation and dietary intake.